Workflomics/workflomics-readthedocs/docs/source/dev/standards.rst

 In this visualization, each benchmark from the ``benchmarks`` array is shown as a separate row.
 The ``title`` of each benchmark serves as the row label, and the ``description`` appears as its tooltip.
 The ``aggregate_value`` is displayed next to the label without additional formatting.

 Each benchmark's workflow tools are listed in the ``steps`` array, represented by individual squares.
-The ``label`` of each tool is its tooltip, and the ``desirability`` determines its color.
+The ``value`` of each tool is its tooltip, and the ``desirability`` determines its color.
 Desirability is a score ranging from -1 to 1:

 - -1 (least desirable) is depicted in red.
 - 0 (neutral) is depicted in white.